One of the most frequent questions that I hear homeschoolers ask is: How do I know that I’m doing enough in my homeschool?

 How to Know You Are Doing Enough in Your Homeschool

 I know what it’s like to ask, “Are we doing enough Spelling?” and “What if my child falls behind?”.
 The gist of these questions is “Are we doing enough?”.

 It’s easy to get sucked into the vortex of worry and overwhelm.
-Unless you are using a highly structured boxed curriculum that clearly lays out the plan for your child’s education and you perfectly follow those instructions, chances are that you have some type of anxiety about your homeschool.
-Worries like:
+Chances are that you have some type of anxiety about your homeschool.

 - We only homeschool for ____ hours a day.
 How can that be enough?
 My kids get all their work done but…

 - I’m not good at ____ (organization, paperwork, checking work, etc.).
 I’m obviously not doing enough in our homeschool.

 - Is this the right curriculum?
 Is it rigorous enough?

 - When should we start homeschooling? (that can apply to age, time of year) If I don’t start by ___ age, I’m afraid that I won’t be doing enough with my kids.

 - What type of homeschool approach (if any) should we use?
 They all sound amazing!
 If I choose one over the other, won’t we be missing out?